A population in decline

 After we know where our collared animals are moving and we set up a series of fences, we will be able to see what mule deer are eating, what their competitors are eating, which forage species they prefer, and which plants might be suppressed.

-News and Updates for the Southern Interior Mule Deer Project
+News about the Southern Interior Mule Deer Project

 Southern Interior Mule Deer Project Update: March 2020